Skip to main content

 Customer Lifetime Value in E-commerce SEO

-Traditional SEO focuses on rankings and traffic.
+Traditional SEO often emphasizes rankings and traffic above other considerations.
 CLV-driven SEO focuses on attracting customers who will generate the most long-term revenue for your business.

 How CLV impacts SEO strategy